VuNguyenBinh/fcj-internship/content/5-Workshop/5.1-Workshop-overview/_index.md

 ---

 #### VPC endpoints
-+ **VPC endpoints** are virtual devices.
-They are horizontally scaled, redundant, and highly available VPC components.
-They allow communication between your compute resources and AWS services without imposing availability risks.
++ **VPC endpoints** are virtual components within a VPC that are designed to scale horizontally, provide redundancy, and maintain high availability.
+They enable your compute resources to connect to AWS services without introducing additional availability concerns.

-+ Compute resources running in VPC can access  **Amazon S3**  using a Gateway endpoint.
-PrivateLink interface endpoints can be used by compute resources running in VPC or on-premises.
+In a VPC, compute resources can reach Amazon S3 through a Gateway Endpoint, while PrivateLink interface endpoints allow access from both VPC-based and on-premises compute environments.

 #### Workshop overview
 In this workshop, you will use two VPCs.